A Simple Guide to Inheritance Tax

 What if you want to leave your home to your family?

 If you leave the home you currently occupy in your will, the rules are slightly different.
 If you name direct descendants (children, grandchildren or adopted children) in your will, two tax-free allowances apply.

 The £325,000 tax allowance still applies, but on top of this, there’s another allowance of £175,000.

 This is the main residence band that applies if you pass on your main residence to your direct descendants.
 This means that passing on a home worth below £500,000 will be tax-free – but only if the total estate is worth less than £2 million.

-What are the Inheritance Tax rates?
+Inheritance Tax rates?

 Usually, anything above that £325,000 threshold will be taxed at a rate of 40% when you die.
 However, this can be reduced to 36% if you leave at least 10% of your estate to a charity in your will, or if other exemptions apply.

 With Inheritance Tax allowances and exemptions, it is possible to reduce or avoid it completely.
 However, for those who are unsure of the best ways to do this, speaking with an accountant is your best bet.
 They’ll be best placed to help you navigate your tax responsibilities and reduce your liabilities where possible.